 Log in to your Blackboard account (through the portal or at https://hofstra.blackboard.com) using your Hofstra log-in and password.

 Under "My Courses" select the course that you want to request items for.

 In your course, select "Course Reserves" from the left menu bar.
 This will open the Ares course reserves module.
-Indicate which term your reserves are for (for example, Fall 2017), and click "submit."
+Indicate which term your reserves are for (for example, Spring 2020), and click "submit."

 You can now submit and manage your course reserve items.
 Select "Add Reserve Items" from the left-hand menu.

 We can create links in Ares to items from the Library's electronic holdings (journal articles, e-books, streaming videos, etc.).

 Click on "Add Reserve Item" > Select "BOOK" or "ARTICLE".
 (If you are requesting something else, just use "Book" and Reserve Staff will figure it out.)

 For articles, provide as much information as possible.
 Reserve Staff will locate the article and make it available either as a web link or as a pdf file.